carloocchiena/econ-data-science-resources/README.md

 - **Finanza Matematica - Pascucci, Runggaldier**
   Graduate-level compendium of the mathematics foundation of financial markets

+- **Options, Futures, and Other Derivatives - John Hull**
+  Financial derivatives logic and underlying mathematical foundations.

 ---

 ## Open Source Tools